nopara73/LongevitySpecificTraining/README.md

 ### Minimalistic Approach

 Whilte this isn't a traditional competitor to the biomedical approach, an important learnings to be gained here.
 The idea is to keep every biomarker in the average range.
 We shall not try to achieve excellent VO2Maxes, but average is good enough.
 While this might sound appealing this leaves no buffer room against unexpected stress or illness.
 The wall that keeps the river at bay 99% of the year, still floods the city.
 We need more antifragility.

+### Random Approaches

+Let's leave the study of randomness for the cryptographers.